History of the Japanese in Seattle: Community growth

 Federal laws prohibiting Asian immigrants from naturalization, coupled with alien land laws and residential segregation barriers, made it difficult for ethnic Japanese to find housing for their families outside the central Seattle port area.
 Formidable occupational barriers also existed.
 Both Issei and their Nisei descendants were unable to gain entry into trade unions.
-Jobs outside of the immigrant community, other than menial and unskilled labor, were rare even for college graduates.
+Jobs outside of the immigrant community, other than those involving menial and unskilled labor, were rare even for college graduates.

 Due in large part to these difficulties, many Japanese immigrants relied on their own communities for livelihood and support.
 They were successful in establishing a Nihonmachi, or Japantown, in the International District of Seattle and in downtown Tacoma by the 1900s.
 The Nihonmachi became the heart of the Japanese community with bathhouses, barbers, laundromats, and entertainment facilities.
 By 1919, there were more than 200 Japanese-operated hotels in Seattle.
 A number of ethnic Japanese families were raised in Nihonmachi hotels and apartments, as well as in back rooms behind storefronts.
 Over time, Seattle's Japantown became informally known as the area bounded by Yesler Way on the north, 4th Avenue on the west, Dearborn Street on the south, and 14th Avenue on the east.

 In July 1902, the Seattle Japanese Language School was opened under the name of Nipponjinkai Juzoku Shogakko (Elementary School attached to the Japanese Association).
 The establishment of this school was followed by language schools opening in Fife in 1909 and another in Tacoma by 1911.
 The creation of these schools illustrated the desire from Japanese immigrants to pass on their language and culture to later generations.

 Seattle's Japantown was a vibrant and bustling community by the early 1920s.
 The Immigration Act of 1924 and the Great Depression, however, had a dampening effect, leading to significant departures both to California and back to Japan.
-Nevertheless, as the second generation (known as Nisei) began to grow up, the Japanese immigrants who had once planned to return to Japan after only a few years, had begun seeing themselves as settlers.
+Nevertheless, as the second generation of ethnic Japanese (known as Nisei) began to grow up, the Japanese immigrants who had once planned to return to Japan after only a few years, had begun seeing themselves as settlers.
 By the 1930s the ethnic Japanese population living in Seattle had reached 8,448, out of a total city population of 368,583 meaning that, "Japanese were Seattle's largest non-white group, and the fourth-largest group behind several European nationalities."
 Prior to World War II, Seattle's Nihonmachi had become the second largest Japantown on the West Coast of North America.

 East of Lake Washington, Japanese immigrant labor helped clear recently logged land to make it suitable to support small scale farming on leased plots.
 During the 20th century, the Japanese farming community became increasingly well established.
-Prior to World War II, some 90 percent of the agricultural workforce on the "Eastside" was of Japanese ancestry.
+Prior to World War II, some 90 percent of the agricultural workforce on the so-called "Eastside" was of Japanese ancestry.